NEWS, EDITORIALS, REFERENCE

 The Application developer doesn't have to worry about any of this.
 You just load in network.lib, tell it to do a full network boot, and then you're ready to make CNP library calls to manage socket connections.

 The network library sends out a new message type to both Utilities and Applications, mc_ntwrk, whenever there is a change to network status.
 This allows the Application to become aware of the operating system going online or offline.
 During a full network boot, certain error conditions, such as a network hardware driver not being configured, or the driver's inability to establish communications with the network hardware, result in the Network Utility being opened automatically.
-This allows the user to see the details, set things up for the first time, or change settings as required (such as if you're wifi router's password changes, or your CNP server credentials change, etc.) The Application need not be involved at that level.
+This allows the user to see the details, set things up for the first time, or change settings as required (such as if your wifi router's password changes, or your CNP server credentials change, etc.) The Application need not be involved at that level.
 It just pays attention to the network status messages and waits for C64 OS to go online.

 CNP Sockets